• Skip to primary navigation

 Spicy calamari rings

-One thing that we may all agree on it’s that both are super popular sea food around the world, then the opinions and the light we see these is beginning to vary.
+One thing that we may all agree on is that both are super popular seafoods around the world, but the opinions and the light we see in these are beginning to vary.

 Some say squid is exactly the same as calamari, some say they are completely different.
 Who do we believe?
-Let’s see if I can bring some light onto this debate.
+Let's see if I can bring some light to this debate.

 I think I do know where the confusion originates from and what is creating all this debate around these two 'famous' seafood ingredients.